MicrosoftDocs/SupportArticles-docs/support/azure/kubernetes-fleet/crp-clusterresourceplacementapplied-false.md

 ## Cause

+This issue occurs because of one of the following reasons:

 - The resource already exists on the cluster and is not managed by the fleet controller.
 To resolve this, update the `ClusterResourcePlacement` manifest YAML file to use `AllowCoOwnership` within `ApplyStrategy` to allow the fleet controller to manage the resource.
 - Another `ClusterResourcePlacement` deployment is already managing the resource for the selected cluster with a different apply strategy.
 - The `ClusterResourcePlacement` deployment fails to apply the manifest due to syntax errors or invalid resource configurations.
 This can occur when a resource is propagated through an envelope object.